Skip to content

 100 CALORIE SNACKS (1 FLEX SERVING)

-• 1 cup Vegetables with 2 tbsp of Hummus
+• 1 cup Vegetables with 2 Tbsp of Hummus

 • Medium Fresh Fruit (about the size of a fist)